vilevent/SQL_tools_company/README.md

  ![Task7](https://user-images.githubusercontent.com/96803412/147636152-053935d0-34d4-4e1e-96f7-909e2e3c2f83.png)

- #### Task 9: Write a query to compute the total purchases amount, average purchase amount and the number of product purchases made by each customer that has invoices.
+ #### Task 9: Write a query to compute the total purchases amount, average purchase amount, and the number of product purchases made by each customer that has invoices.
- - Used the ```ROUND``` function on the calculate average purchase amounts to obtain values having 2 decimal places.
+ - Used the ```ROUND``` function on the calculated average purchase amounts to obtain values having 2 decimal places only.
  - When grouping by customer ID, I used the ```COUNT``` function to find the number of invoice lines/purchases made per customer.
  ```sql
  SELECT